Phari Lapcha Peak Climbing

 Phari Lapcha Climb Difficulty

 Look, climbing Phari Lapcha Peak is not something you do for fun selfies.
-The Phari Lapcha climb difficulty is real.
+The Phari Lapcha Peak climbing difficulty is real.
 You’ll be walking on snow, crossing glaciers, and sometimes wondering why you didn’t just stay in Namche Bazaar drinking tea.
 It’s high-altitude trekking and mountaineering all in one, and it will push your body and your brain.

 • Your legs will get seriously tired.
 Long days on rocky trails, snow, and ice are no joke.